Skip Ribbon Commands

 SHUTTLE OPERATIONS

-While the on-campus shuttles have continued to operate during the pandemic, there was a new shuttle created, the Building 10 Express Shuttle.
-This shuttle operated between the open parking lots 41 & 42 to the Building 10 South Entrance.
+A new shuttle was created, the Building 10 Express Shuttle.
+This shuttle operated between the open parking lots 41 and 42 to the Building 10 South Entrance.

 Contact Information